-Strategic alliances provide organizations with multiple opportunities to engage in exploitation and exploration to improve their competitiveness (Lavie & Rosenkopf, 2006; Mukherjee et al., 2013; Bernal, Carree, & Lokshin, 2022; Choi, Kim, & Kim, 2022: Jacob, Belderbos, & Lokshin, 2023).
-However, despite these advantages, alliances remain inherently risky (Park & Ungson, 2001; Heidl, Steensma & Phelps, 2014) and organizations need to establish a judicious selection of partners to avoid costly failures (Shah & Swaminathan, 2008; Findikoglu & Lavie, 2019).
+Strategic alliances provide organizations with multiple opportunities to engage in exploitation and exploration to improve their competitiveness (Lavie and Rosenkopf, 2006; Mukherjee et al., 2013; Bernal et al., 2022; Choi et al., 2022; Jacob, Belderbos and Lokshin, 2023).
+However, despite these advantages, alliances remain inherently risky (Park and Ungson, 2001; Heidl et al., 2014) and organizations need to establish a judicious selection of partners to avoid costly failures (Shah and Swaminathan, 2008; Findikoglu and Lavie, 2019).
 In an international context, a critical component of this selection process involves dealing with institutional idiosyncrasies of prospective partners that govern their behaviour and performance (Vasudeva, Spencer & Teegen, 2013; Dorobantu, Lindner & Müllner, 2019).
-Broadly, this institutional embeddedness has been encapsulated by scholars studying organizational interactions using the concept of "distance", i.e., cross-country institutional differences (Xu & Shenkar, 2002; Aguilera-Caracuel et al., 2013).
+Broadly, this institutional embeddedness has been encapsulated by scholars studying organizational interactions using the concept of "distance", i.e., cross-country institutional differences (Xu & Shenkar, 2002; Aguilera-Caracuel et al.,

 Prior research shows compellingly that greater institutional distance between prospective partners reduces their chances to partner up in an alliance.
-The needs and objectives of prospective partners differ substantially when comparing firms from different environments (Hitt et al., 2000; Hitt et al., 2004).
-As such, the negative impact of institutional differences on the logic of partner selection manifests through both formal and informal channels such as the rule of law, control of corruption (Roy & Oliver, 2009), degree of marketization (Shi, Sun, & Peng, 2012), corporatist structures (Vasudeva et al., 2013), culture, managerial practices, protection of intellectual property (Krammer, 2018) or political risk (Dorobantu et al., 2019).
-Notwithstanding this growing evidence on the direct effects of institutional differences on alliances, there is still little understanding of whether and how organizations can overcome these negative effects of institutional differences when engaging international partners.
+The needs and objectives of prospective partners differ substantially when comparing firms from different environments (Hitt et al., 2000, 2004).
+As such, the negative impact of institutional differences on the logic of partner selection manifests through both formal and informal channels such as the rule of law, control of corruption (Roy and Oliver, 2009), degree of marketization (Shi, Sun and Peng, 2012). corporatist structures (Vasudeva et al., 2013), culture, managerial practices, protection of intellectual property (Krammer, 2018) or political risk (Dorobantu et al., 2019).
+Notwithstanding this growing evidence on the direct effects of institutional differences on firm international strategies, there is still a paucity of comprehension regarding whether and how organizations can overcome these negative effects of institutional differences when engaging international partners.

-The dearth of studies on this issue have focused exclusively on a handful of firm-specific explanations, such as internal capabilities (Henisz, 2003), ownership choices (Gaur & Lu, 2007) and international diversification (Chao & Kumar, 2010).
-In turn, we combine institutional (Kostova, 1999) and transaction costs rationales (Gulati & Singh, 1998) to argue that focal firms seeking to form alliances can effectively reduce the negative effects of institutional differences by selecting partners from countries with whom they have stronger formal (i.e., codified, mutually agreed and binding) and informal (i.e., tacit, serendipitous, exogenous, and non-binding) ties (Makino & Tsang, 2010).
+The dearth of studies on this issue have focused exclusively on a handful of firm-specific explanations, such as internal capabilities (Henisz, 2003), ownership choices (Gaur and Lu, 2007) and international diversification (Chao & Kumar, 2010).
+In turn, we combine institutional (Kostova, 1999) and transaction costs rationales (Gulati and Singh, 1998) to argue that focal firms seeking to form alliances can effectively reduce the negative effects of institutional differences by selecting partners from countries with whom they have stronger formal (i.e., codified, mutually agreed and binding) and informal (i.e., tacit, serendipitous, exogenous, and non-binding) ties (Makino and Tsang, 2010).
 Specifically, we theorize that the existence of strong formal and informal ties between countries will indirectly diminish a focal firm's coordination and appropriation concerns of otherwise institutionally distant partners, and moreover provide a better mutual understanding of their cognitive and normative backgrounds.
-As a result, powerful ties between home countries of prospective partners will reduce the overall uncertainty and risks stemming from institutional distance between them, making an alliance more appealing to a focal firm.
+As a result, powerful ties between home countries of prospective partners will reduce the overall uncertainty and risks stemming from institutional distance between them, making an alliance more appealing to the focal firm.